MicrosoftDocs/dataexplorer-docs/data-explorer/vnet-create-private-endpoint.md

     | Name | AzureDataExplorerPLS | Choose a name that identifies your private link service in the resource group. |
     | Region | Same as virtual network | Select the region that matches your virtual network region. |

-1. In the **Outbound settings** pane, fill out the following fields
+1. In the **Outbound settings** pane, fill out the following fields:

     :::image type="content" source="media/vnet-create-private-endpoint/private-link-outbound.png" alt-text="Private link tab 2 - Outbound settings":::